alirezafrontend/shop-banimode/README.md

 ## 🚀 Features
 ✔️ Fully responsive design optimized for mobile, tablet, and desktop.
-✔️ Product categories to filter items based on type.
+✔️ Search functionality to quickly find products by name or description.
 ✔️ Shopping cart with dynamic item management.
 ✔️ Real-time data syncing for live product updates using Supabase.
 ✔️ Easy to extend and customize for future features or improvements.